-What should I expect during a CrossFit training session?
+What should I expect during a Fitness Training training session?

-The coach will brief the WOD (Workout of the Day), and ensure everyone is set up with exercise progressions that suit their current capabilities.
+The coach will brief the new workout routine, and ensure everyone is set up with exercise progressions that suit their current capabilities.
 When you arrive you should warm up and mobilize until the coach begins the session.
 The skills training component will thoroughly prepare your body for the workout to follow.
 We also allow time for a cool-down and stretch after each workout.

-You will enjoy the combination of personal attention and social interaction that A-Town CrossFit classes allow.
+You will enjoy the combination of personal attention and social interaction that A-Town Fitness Training classes allow.

 What if I can’t perform a certain exercise?

 Your A-Town Coach will instruct you how to perform a progression of the exercise as an alternative.
 This could be a modified version of the exercise prescribed or a foundational exercise that will develop the required strength and skill progressing you toward the prescribed exercise.